sttoracle/ORACASB/README.md

 You can also add instructions for the person who reads the alert.
 For example, if you create an alert related to deleting access control lists, you can add instructions to inform the group that is responsible for managing the access control lists.

 You can set up email notifications when the alert is triggered.
-This supplement the ability of users to request notifications for all high-risk events in Setting Your Password, Time Zone, and Email Alerting.
+This supplement the ability of users to request notifications for all high-risk events in Setting Your Password, Time Zone, and Email Alerting.</span>

 <span style='color:red'>**Log in to your Oracle Free Trial CASB tenant </span> [(instructions here )](../Cloud-Security-Day/CSD-SETUP.html)  and perform the following**

-#### **STEP 1.1**: In the Oracle CASB Cloud Service console, select Configuration then select "*Policy Management*"
+#### STEP 1.1: In the Oracle CASB Cloud Service console, select Configuration then select "*Policy Management*"

 ![](images/CASB/policy_management.png)